solana-developers/cu_optimizations/readme.md

 # Optimizations

+## 1 Logging
-1. Logging is very expensive.
+Logging is very expensive.
 Especially logging pubkeys and concatenating strings.
 Use pubkey.log instead if you need it and only log what is really necessary.

 ```rust
 // 11962 CU !!